 Meet the Teachers

 Marcia is a leading beadwork artist, teacher, and writer.
 She was one of 36 artists featured in Masters Beadweaving.
 She has published three books, and shared her techniques through video.
 In 2014 Marcia presented Playing with Possibilities, a Bead and Button Master Class.
 Her work spans an aesthetic from whimsical to elegant.
 Proficient in many stitches she has worked in depth in both right angle weave and cubic right angle weave.
-Many of her designs incorporate some version of these two stitches.
+Many of designs incorporate some version of these two stitches.